 How to Avoid Calcium and Vitamin D Deficiencies after Bariatric Surgery

 Having a thorough understanding of how bariatric surgery impact bone density emphasizes the importance of taking calcium and vitamin D supplements.
 In order to decrease your risk of bone fractures, we recommend all post-bariatric patients take supplements to enhance their recovery and improve their muscle mass.

 Bariatric patients who had the gastric bypass or the gastric sleeve must take 1500 mg per day of calcium citrate.
 If you had the duodenal switch, you would be required to take 2000 mg per day.
 To meet these recommendations, you need to take three doses a day.

 As a bariatric patient, it is essential to remember to take calcium citrate, NOT the calcium carbonate supplements found at your local convenience store.
 Calcium carbonate is not absorbed as quickly as calcium citrate is.

 We recommend patients take 3000 international units (IU) a day.
-You may purchase your Vitamin D from a specialized retailer, such as the Live Healthy MD online shop, or you may pick up any Vitamin D3 supplement at your local convenience store.
+You may purchase your Vitamin D from a specialized retailer or you may pick up any Vitamin D3 supplement at your local convenience store.

-If you are already taking the Live Healthy MD multivitamin, you do not need to take a Vitamin D supplement as our multivitamin already contains the recommended dosage.
+If you are already taking the Ness Vitamins multivitamin, you do not need to take a Vitamin D supplement as our multivitamin already contains the recommended dosage.